|vs. 6.0 - 64bit NEW

 Extreme time stretch of Silent Night with REplay PLAYer

 REplay PLAYer can be used as a tool to generate an infinite and every-changing sonic stream from a single sound file for artistical, compositional or mere recreational purposes.
 It can also be regarded as a computer based instrument for live performances, as an interactive sound installation or a generator for ambient music.

-The REplay PLAYer stores an entire sound file in the computer's RAM from which it cuts out particles of varying length from different positions of the file.
-The length of the particles is determined by the "granularity" parameter which can be changed with the horizontal slider below the white square field.
-Then the program will overlap these particles according to the density parameter which can also be changed by the vertical slider on the right side of this aforementioned field.
+REplay PLAYer loads an entire sound file in the computer's RAM from which it cuts out particles of varying length from different positions of the file.
+The length of the particles is determined by the "granularity" parameters which can be changed in the grey square field.
+Then the program will overlap these particles according to the density parameter which can also be changed there.
 The position on the sound file from which the grains are taken is determined by a separate algorithm which various modes you can control in manyfold ways.
 Furthermore, those grains can also be transposed either by transposition algorithms or manually.
-As a registered user, you can also store your creations directly to disk, you can access the advanced control features and use the built-in effects and VST plugins.
+As a registered user, you can also store your creations directly to disk, you can access the advanced control features and use the built-in effects and VST or AU plugins.
 Furthermore, you can control many of the system parameters by MIDI.

 With a MIDI controller attached to your computer, you can use it to control many of the REplay PLAYer system parameters.
 By this, you can literally turn this program into an instrument!
 Please take care that the MIDI controller sends on controller number 7.

 Here is a list of the available MIDI controls:

 chn #4: mininum pitch